ABOhiccups/mGAMe/README.md

-# These are the Source Files to build a ISO.
+# These are the Source Files to build a Manjaro: Gaming Edition.
-### To download a ISO.
+### To download this Unofficial Respin.
 Visit a SourceForge page.
 https://sourceforge.net/projects/mgame/
 ### Online-Repo
 ```